Frontline plc research snapshot

 FRO AI Trading Strategy Framework

 The FRO AI trading strategy is a rules-based research framework, not personalized advice.
-It should be paired with live price and volume, a defined position size, an invalidation level, tanker-rate data, and the next company filing.
+It should be paired with live price and volume, a defined position size, an invalidation level, tanker-rate data, Hormuz and Middle East news, and the next company filing, which is the Q2 2026 report scheduled around August 28, 2026.

 Trend-following setup

-A failed breakout followed by a close below the $35.00 to $35.50 support area invalidates the setup.
-Do not widen the risk limit because the dividend yield looks attractive.
+A failed attempt at the resistance zone followed by a close below the 50-day moving average near $37.47 invalidates the setup.
+Do not widen the risk limit because the dividend yield looks attractive in a cyclical.

 Mean-reversion setup

 Do not average down solely because the stock trades below a short moving average.
-A freight-rate decline can make a high dividend and low P/E look cheap for several quarters.
+A freight-rate decline can make a high dividend and low P/E look cheap for several quarters, so set a maximum loss rule before acting.

 Fundamental monitor

-Track VLCC, Suezmax, and LR2 TCE rates, spot exposure, utilization, vessel sales and purchases, newbuilding deliveries, debt facilities, cash, dry-dock spending, dividend declarations, share count, oil demand, ton-miles, and fleet supply.
+Track VLCC, Suezmax, and LR2 spot TCE rates against the cash breakevens near $24,300 a day, charter coverage percentages, utilization, vessel sales and purchases, newbuilding deliveries, debt facilities, net debt, dry-dock spending, dividend declarations, share count, oil demand, ton-miles, and the FY2027 consensus EPS path.

-Reduce confidence if TCE rates approach cash breakeven, debt rises faster than recurring cash flow, newbuildings require additional equity, vessel values fall, or dividends rely on asset sales rather than operating cash flow.
+Reduce confidence if TCE rates approach cash breakevens, FY2027 EPS estimates keep falling, debt rises faster than recurring cash flow, newbuildings require additional equity, vessel values fall, or dividends rely on asset sales rather than operating cash flow.

 Investment research summary